txrchyn/LLM-Architectures-Playground/README.md

     ```

 3.  **Set up environment variables (optional, for WandB):**
-    Create a `.env` file in the root directory and add your Weights & Biases credentials:
+    Create a `.env` file in the root directory and add your Weights & Biases credentials
     ```
     WANDB_API_KEY="your_wandb_api_key"
     WANDB_PROJECT_NAME="llm-playground"